Key takeaways

 “Aim for at least 150 minutes of moderate-intensity or 75 minutes of vigorous-intensity aerobic activity per week,” Dr. Schmidt says.

-You should also engage in strength training two to three times a week to preserve lean body mass while you lose weight, Dr. Childress says.
+You should also practice strength training two to three times a week to preserve lean body mass while you lose weight, Dr. Childress says.

 Be sure to discuss with your healthcare provider before making any drastic changes to your routine.